WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ![](/CoinJoinStatus.png)

-6. Eventually the round is successful, and the CoinJoin transaction broadcasted, then you will receive fresh coins with a high anonymity set, as well as non-private change.
+6. When the CoinJoin is finished, and the CoinJoin transaction is broadcast, you will receive a fresh coin with a high anonymity set, as well as non-private change.

 ## ZeroLink protocol step-by-step